Child sacrifice in Uganda: International obligations

 Uganda is obliged under multiple treaties to protect the rights of children.
-The 1989 Convention on the Rights of the Child requires Uganda to act in the best interest of the country’s children by ensuring they all have basic human rights.
+The 1989 Convention on the Rights of the Child requires Uganda to act in the best interest of the country's children by ensuring they all have basic human rights.
 Uganda also ratified the African Charter on Human and Peoples' Rights.
 Several articles within this charter set out clear obligations to protect human rights.
 In particular Article 4 and 5 protect everyone's right to life and freedom from bad and cruel treatment.
 Article 18 specifically identifies the protection for children.
 This international instrument works to promote and protect basic human freedoms and human rights throughout Africa.
 Uganda is obliged to fulfill these expectations by continuously establishing state mechanisms to prevent tragedies like child sacrifice.

 Awareness

-The issue of child sacrifice in Uganda has been highlighted in the media over the past three years with ABC (Australia) and BBC producing compelling reports and documentaries.
+The issue of child sacrifice in Uganda has been highlighted in the media over the past three years with ABC (Australia) and BBC producing several reports and documentaries.

 The media attention coincided with media campaigns by Ugandan NGOs such as RACHO, ANPPCAN-Uganda, faith-based organisations such as Kyampisi Childcare Ministries (KCM) and Rose's Journey—a collective effort of Ugandans and friends of Uganda to end child sacrifice.

-The media attention has put the government of Uganda under pressure to be seen as doing something about the issue of child sacrifice.
-This resulted in the formation of the official government task force, the new bill, and the 2016 amendment.